 If you want to finish your project within a year, you must commit to spending a few hundred hours.
 That can take forever if you’re piecing together tiny increments of time, spread out over months.
-If you allow writing distractions to creep in, you’ll find that you will just spend your time reviewing, rather than make forward progress.
+If you allow writing distractions to creep in, you’ll find that you will just spend your time reviewing, rather than making forward progress.

 To avoid writing distractions, here are a few tips that might help:

-Step 1: Turn off your Wi-Fi
+Tips 1: Turn off your Wi-Fi

 Unplugging from the internet will stop you from checking your email, social media feed, or what’s up with your favorite sports team every two minutes.
 Unless you need the internet to do research, there’s no reason to have your Wi-Fi on.
 It’s the number one cause of writing distractions for many.
 You aren’t alone.